McLean Bible Church: History

 McLean Bible Church (MBC) was founded in Northern Virginia in 1961, by five families.
 Its first service was held on Easter Sunday at Chesterbook Elementary School in McLean, led by Pastor J. Albert Ford.
 Christian Post reporting states that MBC was founded as a nondenominational church.

 In 1980, Lon Solomon, a Portsmouth, Virginia native, became the senior pastor, the congregation's fourth.
 In more than 35 years of leadership (as recorded in reporting by the Christian Post), the church grew from on the order of 200 members early in its history, to a weekly attendance of more than 13,500 in early 2017.

-In February of 2017, Solomon, while indicating a continuing commitment to "walking with Christ... praying and reading God's Word... sharing Christ with people, and... preaching the Word", communicated via letter to the congregation, that he was "tired... of trying to run the demanding operations of our large and complex church", stating his fear that absent a senior pastor "fully-engaged in every level of leading our church", he might "end up hurting the very church family that I love so much"; with that letter, he announced to the congregation that he was stepping down as senior pastor (while staying on "as senior teaching pastor and a member of the Board of Elders").
+In February of 2017, Solomon stepped down from the senior pastor post.
+He wrote a letter indicating a continuing commitment to "walking with Christ... praying and reading God's Word... sharing Christ with people, and... preaching the Word", communicated via letter to the congregation, that he was "tired... of trying to run the demanding operations of our large and complex church", stating his fear that absent a senior pastor "fully-engaged in every level of leading our church", he might "end up hurting the very church family that I love so much"; with that letter, he announced to the congregation that he was stepping down as senior pastor (while staying on "as senior teaching pastor and a member of the Board of Elders").

-In September 2017, David Platt was confirmed as the Pastor-Teacher (later "Lead Pastor"), replacing Lon Solomon as the sole candidate offered to the membership.
+In September 2017, David Platt was confirmed as the Pastor (later "Lead Pastor"), replacing Lon Solomon as the sole candidate offered to the membership.
 Associate Pastor Dale Sutherland was instrumental in bringing Platt to MBC.